-If we only knew the power of prayer and the power of praise.
-Oh, if we not only knew, understood, and used the blessings of prayer, praise, and thanksgiving.
+I wonder what would happen if we truly understood the power of prayer and the power of praise.
+Oh, if we only knew, understood, and used the blessings of prayer, praise, and thanksgiving.

+The power of praise sets the prisoner free, and not only sets free those who are praying and praising, also has a mighty domino effect.
 There is GREAT power in praise beyond what we can imagine or conceive.
-The power of praise sets the prisoner free, and not only sets those free who are praying and praising, and also has a mighty domino effect.
-There is GREAT power in praise beyond what we can imagine or conceive.
 Paul and Silas were beaten and thrown in prison, and yet they praised God singing hymns and praising.
-“Suddenly, there was a massive earthquake, and the prison was shaken to its foundations.
-All the doors immediately flew open, and the chains of every prisoner fell off!”
-And then, the jailer and all his household were saved (Acts 16:25-34) (Emphasis added)
+God sent an earthquake, shaking the prison.
+The doors flew open, and the chains of the prisoners fell off.
+And then, the jailer and all his household were saved (Acts 16:25-34).

-Prayer and thanksgiving brings peace.
+Prayer and thanksgiving bring peace.
 “Do not be anxious or worried about anything, but in everything [every circumstance and situation] by prayer and petition with thanksgiving, continue to make your [specific] requests known to God.
-And the peace of God [that peace which reassures the heart, that peace] which transcends all understanding, [that peace which] stands guard over your hearts and your minds in Christ Jesus [is yours].” ~ Philippians 4:6-7 (AMP)
+And the peace of God [that peace which reassures the heart, that peace] which transcends all understanding, [that peace which] stands guard over your hearts and your minds in Christ Jesus [is yours]” (Philippians 4:6-7, AMP).

 Remember the power of prayer.